 Establishing and maintaining a relationship with an influencer is challenging but with the right touch you can maintain a mutually beneficial partnership.
 Engagement is key here.
 Just like any other relationship, you need to communicate.
 This is most commonly done over social media but there are other important venues like live events or webinars.
 And when you engage with your influencers, be sure to respect their impartiality.

 Maintain Brand Consistency

 People come and go, processes and products change, but your brand is the rock.
 And while steady brand evolution is important, the core brand never changes.
 But visual elements that represent the brand are often difficult to manage.
 The images, videos, color scheme and logos are easily created but not always consistently used.
-You need to use the right tools can simplify it.

 The center of your visual brand management should always be your digital asset management (DAM) system.
 A DAM allows you to easily store digital assets like images, videos, presentations, logos, design files, documents and other brand assets with metadata for better searchability.
 If you’re using Dropbox, Box, Google Drive or another cloud file storage system then you’ve probably already outgrown them.

 Check out our practical brand management guide for marketing and creative teams below and learn how to graduate from Dropbox-like solutions into a branded image library: